Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 --------------------------------------------------------------------------------
 ```

-After the weights are calculated for the currently non-finalized Period, the Anchor Chain is constructed from the block DAG.
-The Anchor Chain is used to later determine total ordering between two Period Blocks, but here it is used to determine the heaviest tip on the block DAG, which is where the Anchor Chain terminates.
+In practice, as blocks are continuously added to the DAG the weights are updated and the Anchor Chain is calculated by the simple traversal of the GHOST path.
+The Anchor Chain is used to later determine total ordering between two Period Blocks, and the tip of the Anchor Chain is viewed as the block that all honest nodes should build off of, in that a newly proposed block’s ghost pointer will point to the tip of the Anchor Chain.

 Below is an algorithm which determines the Anchor Chain.
 Here we assume that, unlike a typical DAG, there exist forward pointers from parent to the child block that has a GHOST pointer pointing back to it.
 In actual implementation such relationships are generated and discarded at runtime.